What is the Software Development Life Cycle?

 Testing is a critical part of the software development life cycle.
 To provide quality software, an organization must systematically perform testing.
 After writing test cases, the tester executes them.
 They compare the expected result with an actual result to verify the system and ensure it operates correctly.
 Writing test cases and manually performing them is an intensive task for any organization but will succeed if executed properly.

 During this next phase, the system is deployed to a real-life (the client’s) environment where actual users can begin operating the system.
 All data and components are present in the production environment.
 This phase is also called ‘delivery.’

 Any necessary enhancements, corrections, and changes are made during the maintenance phase to ensure the system continues to work and remain updated to meet business goals.
 It is necessary to maintain and upgrade the system from time to time to adapt to future needs.
 The three primary activities involved in the maintenance phase are as follows:

 The Importance of SDLC

-It is necessary give structure to the several phases involved in software development efforts and SDLC serves that purpose.
-The cycle does not conclude until all the requirements have been fulfilled, and will continue until all the potential needs are adjusted within the system.
-The biggest advantage of the software development life cycle is that it provides control of the development process to some extent, and ensures the system complies with all the requirements that have been specified.
+SDLC gives structure to the several phases involved in software development efforts and does not conclude until fulfilling all requirements and potential needs.
+The main advantage of using software development life cycle is the control it provides for the development process.
+It helps to ensure the system complies with all specified requirements.
 However, there are some disadvantages to using SDLC.
-It does not work so well where there there are levels of uncertainty or unnecessary overheads.
-It directs the development efforts with an emphasis on planning, but the system does not encourage creative input or innovation throughout the lifecycle.
-For those reasons, organizations tend to adopt Agile, and other such methodologies, which are incremental rather than sequential.
+It does not work so well where there are levels of uncertainty or unnecessary overheads.
+It directs the development efforts with an emphasis on planning but does not encourage creative input or innovation in the lifecycle.
+For those reasons, many organizations tend to adopt Agile and other such incremental rather than sequential methodologies.